This Container Garden Plan Will Help You Grow Everything You Need for Fresh Salsa

 Buy seedlings at your local garden center or home improvement store.
 Look for bright green stocky plants, avoiding tall, leggy specimens or those with yellow or wilted foliage.
 Start onions from small plants that are sold in bundles in the spring.
 Buy garlic bulbs or individual cloves at the garden center or grocery store.

-Choose tomato plants that bear all summer.
 To have lots of tomatoes throughout the summer (especially when peppers are ripening), select an indeterminate variety.
 These tomatoes keep growing and producing all summer long.

 Tip for Success: One of the best indeterminate tomato varieties is Juliet.
 This award-winning variety produces plum-shaped, meaty fruit throughout the growing season.

-Step 4: Plant Your Plants
+Step 4: Plant Your Salsa Container Garden

 Pot 1: Tomatoes and Cilantro